-Given the products of diagonally opposite cells - can you complete this Sudoku?
+Given the products of adjacent cells, can you complete this Sudoku?

-diagonals as well as horizontal and vertical lines and boxes of
+An extra constraint means this Sudoku requires you to think in diagonals as well as horizontal and vertical lines and boxes of nine.

 This cube has ink on each face which leaves marks on paper as it is rolled.
 Can you work out what is on each face and the route it has taken?

 This challenge extends the Plants investigation so now four or more children are involved.

 This tricky challenge asks you to find ways of going across rectangles, going through exactly ten squares.